Oak Park median real estate price is $41,304, which is less expensive than 96.0% of Alabama neighborhoods and 98.2% of all U.S. neighborhoods.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-In addition, one of the unique characteristics of the Oak Park neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.9% of the neighborhoods in America.
+In addition, the Oak Park neighborhood stands out for having an average per capita income lower than 98.9% of the neighborhoods in the United States.

 Furthermore, there are more people living in the Oak Park neighborhood employed as sales and service workers (48.2%) than almost any neighborhood in the country.
 From fast-food service workers to major sales accounts, sales and service workers make up the largest proportion of our national employment picture.
 But despite that size and importance nationally, this neighborhood still stands out as unique due to the dominance of people living here who work in such occupations.